sammigachuhi/my_django/docs/13-adding-images.md

 ## Update the `urls.py` file

 Remember urls are responsible for routing, and we want our images to be rendered somewhere.
-We will also add the route for our uploads in the `sanitation/urls.py` file.
+We will therefore add the route for our uploads in the `sanitation/urls.py` file.

 ```